-Here, scientists aim to develop computer programs that can access data and use it to learn for themselves.
+Here, scientists aim to develop computer programs that can access and use data to learn for themselves.
 The learning process begins with observation or data, like examples, direct experience, or instruction, to find patterns in data.
 The learning algorithms then use these patterns to make better decisions in the future.
-Basically, the main aim here is to allow the computers to understand the situation without any input from humans and then adjust its’ actions accordingly.
+Basically, the main aim here is to allow the computers to understand the situation without human input and then adjust its actions accordingly.

 There are four main types of ML methods: supervised, semi-supervised, unsupervised, and reinforcement.

-The algorithm is given a dataset with desired results, and it must figure out how to achieve them.
-Then, using the data, the algorithm identifies patterns in data and makes predictions that are confirmed or corrected by the scientists.
+The algorithm is given a dataset with desired results and must figure out how to achieve them.
+Then, using the data, the algorithm identifies data patterns and makes predictions confirmed or corrected by the scientists.
 The process continues until the algorithm reaches a high level of accuracy/performance in a given task.

-In this type, machine learning algorithms also study data to identify patterns, but it doesn’t get any specific instructions or expected results.
+Machine learning algorithms also study data to identify patterns in this type, but it doesn’t get specific instructions or expected results.
 Rather, the machine is expected to analyze the data, figure out the relationships and correlations, and then organize the data accordingly.

-It is similar to supervised learning, but here scientists use both labeled (clearly described) and unlabeled (not defined) data to improve the algorithm’s accuracy.
+It is similar to supervised learning, but here scientists use labelled (clearly described) and unlabeled (not defined) data to improve the algorithm’s accuracy.

-In reinforcement learning, the algorithm is given a set of actions, parameters, and end values.
-After analyzing and understanding the rules, the system then explores and evaluates various options and possibilities to find the optimal solution for a given task.
+The algorithm is given a reinforcement learning set of actions, parameters, and end values.
+After analyzing and understanding the rules, the system then evaluates various options and possibilities to find the optimal solution for a given task.
 Using this method, the machine can learn from its experience and adapt its approach to a situation to achieve the best possible results.

 The “deep learning” teaching method is also popular among computer scientists and is often used in speech recognition, natural language processing, machine translation, or medical image analysis.